9.2. IGBT estimation models with scaling laws [Student version]#

 # Student Work

-We will compare the scaling law with a plot on catalog data.
+We will compare the scaling law with a plot on manufacturer datasheet.

-The first step is to import catalog data stored in a .csv file.
+The first step is to import the data stored in a .csv file.
 We use for that functions from Panda package (with here an introduction to panda).

 # Panda package Importation